DavyLss/offline-passbolt/README.md

 # offline-passbolt

-A simple offline Passbolt CE stack for on-premise environments.
+A small offline Passbolt CE stack for on-premise environments.

-This repository is built for installations that must work without Internet access on the target site.
+This project is built for installations that need to work without Internet access on the target site.

-## What this is for
+## Why this exists

-Use it when you need an internal secret manager that can be:
+Sometimes a team just needs a reliable internal secret manager that can be:
 - deployed fully offline
 - kept on a private network
 - exposed only over internal HTTPS
 - handed over with clear and repeatable steps

-The goal is to provide a solid, practical base for a small team, not a full enterprise platform.
+This repository is meant to provide that kind of base: simple, practical, and easy to operate.

 ## What is included